bugsnag/bugsnag-unity/CONTRIBUTING.md

 #### Making the release

-0. Set the version number in the change log and `build.cake`
+1. Checkout the `next` branch.
+Set the version number in the change log and `build.cake`.

-1. Commit the changelog and version updates:
+2. Commit the changelog and version updates:

     ```
     git add CHANGELOG.md build.cake
-    git commit -m "Release v4.x.x"
+    git commit -m "Release v5.x.x"
     ```
-2. Make a pull request to merge the changes
+3. Make a pull request to merge the changes into `master`

-3. Once merged, tag the new release version, pushing the tag to GitHub:
+4. Once merged, tag the new release version, pushing the tag to GitHub:

    ```
-   git tag v4.x.x
+   git tag v5.x.x
-   git push origin v4.x.x
+   git push origin v5.x.x
    ```

-4. Wait.
+5. Wait.
 The CI build will build the new package and create a draft release.

-   Verify that the release looks good, copy in the changelog entry and publish the draft.
+6. Verify that the release looks good, upload the unity packages to the release, copy in the changelog entry into the release notes and publish the draft.

 #### Post-release